Use the Operator Compliance Risk Score (OCRS) system

 - get your OCRS on a regular basis

-What do you do if you think your OCRS is incorrect
+If you think your OCRS is incorrect

-- check that your vehicle registration is listed on your operator licence and correct any errors using the operator license self service system
+- check that your vehicle registration is listed on your operator licence and correct any errors

 - run your service history reports so that you can see what events have just been added and which events have just been removed